Prosopography of the Mint Officials

 From Dispersed Data to Organized Information

-The idea of this project saw the light in the early 2000s, in the context of research on the mint of Maccagno Inferiore.
-The need to classify the names of the identified mint masters and their working relationships in other workshops led to the development, in 2002, of a database – named Eligivs – for a structured recoding of the wide set of inhomogeneous data on people working in mints or related to a mint activity.
+The idea for this project emerged in the early 2000s in the context of research on the mint of Maccagno Inferiore.
+The aim was to classify the names of identified mint masters and their working relationships in other workshops.
+This led to the development of a database called Eligivs in 2002, designed for a structured recording of a wide set of inhomogeneous data on people working in mints or related to mint activity.

-Since its first version (1.0), the database has been designed to manage personnel data of any mint, from antiquity to the present day, to easily analyse labour relations in the various mints, workers’ movements and mint marks.
+Since its first version (1.0), the database has been designed to manage personnel data of any mint, from antiquity to the present day, and to easily analyze labor relations, workers’ movements, and mint marks in various mints.

-The following year, further developments were made to create a new version of the database (2.0) that would allow interfacing with the web, thus broadening the consultation of its data.
+The following year, further developments were made to create a new version of the database (2.0) that would allow for web interface, thus broadening access to its data.

-Almost two decades after its first implementation, the database has been redesigned so that it now allows full data management via the web.
+Almost two decades after its first implementation, the database has been redesigned to allow full data management via the web.
 Improvements include easier navigation between different sections of the database and a more advanced system for storing mint mark data.

 The new Eligivs 3.0 is now online.
-The database currently manages 6,000+ officials from 450+ distinct mints and is currently accessible on this website.
+The database currently manages over 7,600 officers from more than 600 distinct mints and is accessible on this website.